How to save in retirement

 Quite simply, you can start saving with as little as £1 and there are a range of different accounts available for you to choose from.
 Banks and building societies pay interest on any savings in standard bank accounts as well as deposit accounts.
 You can save in lump sums, or by regular amounts on a regular basis.

-It does however pay to look for an account that offers a higher level of interest, perhaps in return for a longer notice period if you want to save and maximise the return you get on your money.
+It does however pay to look for an account that offers a higher level of interest, perhaps in return for a longer notice period for withdrawals if you want to save and maximise the return you get on your money.
 The rate of interest offered on a savings account is often expressed as Annual Equivalent Rate (AER).

 What is an AER?